Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Neurodynamics-Driven CNP Systems

 \end{corollary}

 Corollary~\ref{corollary} reveals the necessary constraints between parameters and input signals for the proper functioning of CNP neurons.
-Detailed CNP neurons parameter configurations (e.g., $u$, $v$, $\tau$, $\lambda$, and W) derived from Corollary~\ref{corollary} are provided in Appendix A.2.
-Noting that the internal parameters of neurons are automatically configured based on input MFIF images, eliminating the manual tuning, and \textit{demonstrating \textbf{transferability} and \textbf{generalization} across different datasets}.
+Detailed configurations of CNP neuron parameters such as $u$, $v$, and $\tau$ derived from Corollary~\ref{corollary} are provided in Appendix A.2.
+Noting that the internal parameters of neurons are automatically configured based on input MFIF images, eliminating the manual tuning, and demonstrating \emph{transferability and generalization across different datasets}.
 This helps to improve the ability of CNP systems to distinguish between focused and defocused regions in MFIF tasks, thereby improving the quality of the generated decision map.